-Having men come out of the shadows doesn't faze Grusinskaya (she tells him its happened before), and they spend a beautiful night together.
+Having men come out of the shadows doesn't faze Grusinskaya: she tells him its happened before, and they spend a beautiful night together.
 Kringlein has been living it up as well, but knows his time is growing shorter.
 With the dancer now passionately in love with the Baron, Grusinskaya can dance again.
 She tells the Baron that they can go together to Italy, vacation there, continue their romance.
-The Baron agrees, but rejects her offer for money.
+The Baron agrees, but rejects her offer of money.

-Preysing tries to bluff his way to convince investors into a merger by telling them the Manchester deal has gone through (even though he--and we) know it hasn't.
+Preysing tries to bluff his way to convince investors into a merger by telling them the Manchester deal has gone through even though he knows it hasn't.
 After getting them to sign the merger agreement, Presying must now go to England to secure the deal.
 Flaemmchen leaves the all-day conference for a date with the Baron, and while waiting, keeps Kringelein company.
-Preysing now barges in, demanding Flaemmchen return for more business (primarily of the monkey kind), and assaults Kringelein.
+Preysing now barges in, demanding Flaemmchen return for more business, primarily of the monkey kind, and assaults Kringelein.
 The Baron comes to his defense.

 At the end, permanent Berlin Grand Hotel resident Dr. Otternshlag comments, "Grand Hotel.
 People coming and going.
 Nothing ever happens".

 Goulding also got some absolutely wonderful performances out of his all-star cast.
-As incredible as it seems, Grand Hotel received only ONE Oscar nomination (for Best Picture), and even more incredibly, won its only Oscar nomination.
-What is truly incredible (besides the fact that Grand Hotel accomplished this feat) is that none of the actors received nominations for some truly wonderful work.
+As stated, Grand Hotel received only one Oscar nomination, for Best Picture, but what is truly incredible is that none of the actors received nominations for some truly wonderful work.
 Chief among them was Lionel Barrymore's dying clerk Kringelein.
 His performance is one of true heartbreak for a meek and mild man embracing life just as death is embracing him.
 We care about him and his plight, making his happy ending all the more tender.

 Following Lionel Barrymore right behind him is Crawford as the stenographer.
-She makes Flaemmchen both a woman of the world not above using her considerable charms to move ahead but also a woman who has fallen in love with the dashing Baron.
-She is tough but also vulnerable, aware of what is expected but still optimistic.
+She makes Flaemmchen both a woman of the world not above using her considerable charms to move ahead but also vulnerable, aware of what is expected but still optimistic.
 Her last scenes with Lionel show us the vulnerability behind her as well as how she has grown to care for Kringelein.
 Both know that she's not in love with him, but they love each other nonetheless.
 Beery's German accent isn't excessive or exaggerated, and his performance is also first-rate: the industrialist you love to hate.

 Finally, we go to Garbo.
-The first time I saw Grand Hotel, my reaction to Garbo was the same as the one I had for Louise Rainer in The Great Ziegfeld.
-I was disappointed in what I thought was a very mannered and over-the-top performance as the Grand Diva.
-Upon a second look, I changed my view entirely (much like I did with The Great Ziegfeld, though not about Louise Rainer in that film).
-Grusinskaya WAS suppose to be over-the-top, a woman on the verge of a grand emotional crisis, worrying about a fading career and still mourning the death of her love, the Grand Duke Sergei (I figure as a result of the Russian Revolution, though since the movie never leaves the Grand Hotel it's only intimated).
+At first, I was disappointed in what I thought was a very mannered and over-the-top performance as the Grand Diva.
+Upon a second look, I changed my view entirely.
+Grusinskaya was suppose to be over-the-top, a woman on the verge of a grand emotional crisis, worrying about a fading career and still mourning the death of her great love, the Grand Duke Sergei.
 Garbo has beautiful love scenes with John Barrymore (William H. Daniels' cinematography photographing these two simply beautiful people in all their grand glory and beauty), but at the end, when she blissfully goes off to the train station unaware her new love is, like her old love, also dead, there is a genuine heartbreak to her sense of joy.